mogosselin/is-domain-free/README.md

 That's the main class that 'assembles' both WhoisGetter and WhoisParser, so it shouldn't be necessary to change it / extend it.

+# Rate limit

+Note that using the 'whois' command is (most of the time) rate limited (depending on the servers used, etc), so there's a limit on the number of domains that you can check in a 'batch'.